GOP lawmaker asked whether vaccines have ‘tracking devices.’ He insists he was trying to debunk ‘wild’ claims.

-Clayton Chau, the county’s health care agency director, could not hold back his shocked laughter.
+Clayton Chau, the county’s health-care agency director, could not hold back his shocked laughter.

 “I’m sorry.
 I just have to compose myself,” Chau said moments later.
 “There’s not a vaccine with a tracking device embedded in it that I know of exists in the world.
 Period.”